KPWhiver/opentherm-gateway-esphome/README.md

 It won't work with a DIYLESS Master OpenTherm Shield!

-Not all functionality offered by the gateway is currently supported, due to a lack of testing hardware.
+Due to a lack of testing hardware, not all functionality offered by the gateway is currently supported.
 If you need specific functionality and have hardware that supports it, feel free to create a new issue.

 ## Use cases
 There are several ways to use this component.
 A full example of all the options can be found in `example_otgw.yaml`.